dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 OAAB_Data actually already comes with a feature for bandages.
 It plays the bandaging sound instead of the potion drinking sound.
 We can take a look at how they do it in `\OAAB\MiscPotions\main.lua`.

-This is a great way for beginners to learn how to mod with MWSE-Lua.
+Studying other people's scripts is a great way for beginners to learn how to mod with MWSE-Lua.
 By looking at other people's scripts.

-And there's one place that you can find all of the MWSE-Lua code ever published on Nexusmods, [mwse-lua-dump](https://github.com/MWSE/morrowind-nexus-lua-dump).
-It's a great resource.
+All the MWSE-Lua code ever published on Nexusmods can be found at [mwse-lua-dump](https://github.com/MWSE/morrowind-nexus-lua-dump).
 If you don't know how to use certain functions or certain events, you can look it up by search the dump.
 Very very handy!

 Back to OAAB_Data and the `\MiscPotions` script: